rosskirkpat/onramp/README.md

-# offramp
+# onramp

-IaC intended to be used as a base for FedRAMP Moderate environments.
+onramp is a collection of security-focused IaC modules that serve as a base infrastructure profile for FedRAMP Moderate environments.
 Stands up AWS and Azure (coming soon!) govcloud infrastructure and a managed kubernetes cluster to deploy your app into.

 ## TODO